 This skin fade curly hair confirms that more action can be done on those curls while keeping everything neat with faded sides.
 Now, you can work that ‘fro with some clean skin fade line-up!

 A masculine skin drop fade on medium-length hair.
-Skin fade haircuts and styles like this, which go well with facial hair, are very ideal in framing the face and creating edges.
+Skin fade haircuts and styles like this are ideal for framing the face and creating edges.

-It’s like the gods carved out those edges with such a divine skin fade, short top and bangs combo.
-This French crop with skin fade makes a popular style that looks creative and fun to wear!
+It’s like the gods carved out those edges with a divine skin fade, short top and bangs combo.
+This French crop with skin fade makes a popular style that looks creative and fun!

-The clippers are your friend when achieving this particular buzz cut with a skin fade.
-Your most trusted barber with precise hands and a good taste in style is the second requirement.
+When achieving this buzz cut with a skin fade, the clippers are your friend.
+Your most trusted barber with precise hands and good taste in style is the second requirement.

 Mimic a spiky faux hawk with a skin fade with some delicate combing and hair mousse.

 #59: Low-Maintenance Low Skin Fade

 Young guys would ace this low skin fade hairstyle.
 Also known as a low bald fade, this brings a youthful effect that is still fashion-forward.

 #60: Stylish Skin Fade on a Crew Cut

 The classic gentleman’s haircut can be found in this skin fade crew cut.
 Low fade haircuts like this always bring a high level of sophistication.
 Also, this is a clean cut for men.